NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 The final result (for PLF = 1) is the larger of the results from Equations and .

 The indirect cooler has the ability to overcool the air and therefore needs some form of modulation.
 A Part Load Fraction, PLF, is used to model the implications of controlling the amount of cooling.
 It is assumed that through on/off cycling that the cooling power can be varied to exactly meet the desired temperature when PLF is less than unity.
-The auxiliary fan power is then varied linearly using a Part Load Fraction.

 <div>\[{\dot Q_{Full}} = \dot m\left( {{h_{out,sys}} - {h_{in,sys}}} \right)\]</div>